Swim Stronger: A Masters Swimmer's Guide to Resistance Training

 Swimming is a lifelong sport, offering incredible cardiovascular benefits and a low-impact environment.
 But for masters swimmers, adding resistance training to your routine can unlock new levels of performance, prevent injuries, and enhance overall well-being both in and out of the pool.

 As we age, maintaining muscle mass, bone density, and joint health becomes increasingly important.
-The risks of developing sarcopenia and osteoporosis are real and resistance training (what many swimmers refer to as “dryland training”) directly addresses these needs, providing a powerful complement to your time in the water.
-Forget the Images of competitive powerlifters and bodybuilders; effective resistance training for masters swimmers focuses on strength, stability, and injury prevention (and a little bit of muscle growth) tailored to the demands of swimming and daily life.
+The risks of developing sarcopenia and osteoporosis are real, and resistance training (what many swimmers refer to as “dryland training”) directly addresses these needs, providing a powerful complement to your time in the water.
+Forget the Images of competitive powerlifters and bodybuilders; effective resistance training for masters swimmers focuses on strength, stability, and injury prevention (and a little bit of muscle growth), tailored to the demands of swimming and daily life.

 Why Dryland Matters: The Benefits for Masters Swimmers